 And finally, through our Primary Care Demonstration Project, we worked in partnership with nine local communities to discover and evaluate successful strategies to 1) include and encourage active participation of a primary health care provider in coalition meetings, activities, and representation of coalition goals in the community, and 2) integrate and collaborate between coalitions and primary health care providers.
-Communities will be responsible for providing documentation and presenting their findings at our upcoming fall Prevention Summit so the state and local-level providers can learn from their efforts.
+Communities provided documentation and presented their findings at our 2012 Prevention Summit so the state and local-level providers can learn from their efforts.
 The Department of Health will incorporate relevant information into their Community Health Care online worker training and patient-centered health home quality improvement worker trainings.
 In the coming years, we will also establish additional methods for disseminating the lessons learned through this process.